-With the Travel Proud program expanding to an additional 21 cities across Germany, The Netherlands, and The United Kingdom, more partners have the opportunity to become Proud Certified on our platform.
+With the Travel Proud program continually expanding, more partners have the opportunity to become Proud Certified on our platform.
 Bruno Ducasse, Group Leisure Sales Manager at Valor Hospitality, and Patrick Brand, Owner of Spinoza Suites, recently completed the Proud Hospitality training.
 We spoke with both partners about their training experience and the key insights they took away.

 Delivering the best experience – for every guest

 For Spinoza Suites’ Brand, the motive to sign up for the program stemmed from his desire to ensure an inclusive stay experience for every guest.
 “As a host, you want to be guest-driven and put yourself in their position,” he says.
 “It’s important to be aware and conscious about what different communities think and prefer so that you can give all guests the best experience possible.
 The more information you have about different guests beforehand, the better you can prepare yourself, which is part of delivering excellent service.”

 While increasing awareness was a key motive for Valor Hospitality’s Ducasse—who believes “it’s a given that all staff should undertake inclusion training”—undergoing the training was also a strategic decision.
 “If we have the right content, with the right description and images, we can show the community that our properties are inclusive,” he says.
 “If we deliver a great experience where all guests feel welcome, the reviews will trigger other bookings.
 On top of that, becoming Proud Certified further helps us appeal to the LGBTQ+ market.”

 The LGBTQ+ travel market is continuing to grow and is predicted to include 180 million travelers by 2030, according to UNWTO.
 By ensuring these travelers feel welcome, hosts can encourage repeat bookings.